integr8ly/installation/.github/PULL_REQUEST_TEMPLATE.md

 - Ensure the developer of the PR has attached a log of the upgrade run from his branch to the jira or pr and check that it exited as expected.
 - If possible, look at the tasks that ran and see they match the PR
 - Verify the upgrade is correct on cluster provided by PR author
-- Re check the cluster and ensure the changes expected happend after the upgrade.

 <!--
 Add the steps required to check this change.
 Following an example.